dinochecker

 Etymology

-Dilophosauridae is derived from the Greek "di" ("two), "lophos" (crest), "sauros" (lizard) and "idae" (family), referring to a proposed family of carnivorous theropod dinosaurs, anchored by Dilophosaurus.
-Funnily enough, though, not all dilophosaurids have two crests!
+Dilophosauridae is derived from the Greek "di" ("two), "lophos" (crest), "sauros" (lizard) and "idae" (family), referring to an as-yet undefined family of carnivorous theropod dinosaurs, anchored by Dilophosaurus.
+Funnily enough, despite the name, not all "dilophosaurids" have two crests, and not all theropods with two crests are "dilophosaurids".

 References